dart-backend/belatuk-examples/star_wars/README.md

-# Star Wars
+# Star Wars Application

 A graphQL application build with Angel 3 framework.

-## Build
+## Installation and Configuration

-1. Open a terminal and run:
+1. Open a terminal and go to `backend` directory
+2. Run:

     ```bash
     dart pub get
     ```

-## For Development

-1. Open a terminal and run the following:
+3. Run:
+   * For development with hot reloading enabled:

     ```bash
     dart --enable-vm-service bin/dev.dart
     ```

-## For Production
+    * For production:

-1. Open a terminal and run the following:

     ```bash
     dart bin/prod.dart
     ```

+4. Open `http://localhost:3000` in a browser